ETF Academy Diversification

 Diversification through funds

-Funds are an excellent way to diversify – whether ETFs or traditional mutual funds.
+Funds are a great way to diversify whether it's ETFs or traditional mutual funds.
 Typically, they spread investments across a large number of securities.
 They’re regularly rebalanced in order to avoid excessive exposure to any single investment.
-Learn more about diversification and ETF investing by following our Academy Course.
+Learn more about diversifying and ETF investing by following our Academy Course.